Amanda is a huge Halloween fan! Every October she spends her time building monsters and planning family-friendly fun for

 This Disney Halloween film is a mix of humor, suspense, and drama as the main character realizes that underneath the mummy's wraps is a broken heart, missing his soul mate from back in Ancient Egyptian times and thus adding a dash of romance into the bag of genres.

 Don't bother looking for Under Wraps on Disney Plus, however.
 Unfortunately this is one of the titles missing from the streaming collection - fingers crossed that will change someday!
-And sadly you're not likely to catch this flick on at any normal hour.
+And sadly you're not likely to catch this flick on live TV at any normal hour.
 But search your television provider's guides or check Disney Channel's online schedule during the month of October.
 Under Wraps may well be playing at any random time of the day or night, likely during the week.
 Otherwise, check Amazon for the ability to rent it for (at the time of this writing) $3.99.

 3. Mom's Got a Date With a Vampire

 It wouldn't be Halloween without vampires.
 Even Disney Channel agrees!
-But way back before My Babysitter's a Vampire, Disney gave us Mom's Got a Date with a Vampire (though they seem to have taken back their gift in recent years; more below).
+But way back before My Babysitter's a Vampire, Disney gave us Mom's Got a Date with a Vampire.

 When two grounded teens come up with a plan to get their mom out of the house (thereby allowing the kids a chance to sneak out for a night of fun themselves!) by setting her up on a date with a suave, debonair man whom they find in a want ad, it can't end well.
 But they never could have guessed he was one of the undead—and currently searching for his new queen.